Ani Kasten - Host Potter

 Liz Pechacek, Inver Grove Heights, MN

-I am interested in a deliberate and methodical exploration of form utilizing various hand building techniques.
-The archaic process of adding coils, then pinching and hammering to refine the profile allows me to search and respond to the clay as I bring up the walls of the vessel.
-Working in this way, the objects tend to acquire a sensuous volume stippled by the frenetic energy of so many fingermarks.
-I like to use very rudimentary homemade tools in the manner of our prehistoric ancestors, finding inspiration in slow, focused labor.
-Once the piece is dry, I apply washes of color, line and stippling in a playful re-examination of the form through the surface.
-The beauty of the bare clay is something I celebrate, and I use many different clay bodies in combination with slips, glaze, and metallic elements to this end.
+I am interested in a deliberate and methodical exploration of form using hand building techniques.
+I find the form by slowly adding coils and adjusting with a hammer as the profile emerges.
+Working intuitively, the objects tend to acquire a sensuous volume stippled by the frenetic energy of so many fingermarks.
+I like to use very rudimentary homemade tools, finding inspiration in slow, focused labor.
+Once the piece is dry, I apply washes of color, line, and dots in a playful re-examination of the form through the surface.
+I celebrate the beauty of the bare clay, and strategically use many different clay bodies as part of the design.
+I strive to make my pots, sculpture, and tiles exude a constrained energy-quiet from afar, but frenetic at closer examination.

 Lilith Rockett, Portland, OR